 Practitioner Point of View

-Paula Talley, formerly division director of student success at Temple College, taught an DCMP mathematics lesson to an audience that included both developmental and credit-mathematics faculty; developmental reading, writing, and study skills faculty; tutors; advisors; and administrators.
+Paula Talley, former division director of student success at Temple College, taught an DCMP mathematics lesson to an audience that included both developmental and credit mathematics faculty; developmental reading, writing, and study skills faculty; tutors; advisors; and administrators.

 This teaching demonstration provided an opportunity for different stakeholders to see how the course used active learning and real-world content.
-“The amazing part to watch with this lesson,” Talley noted, “was the reactions of the non-math people and watching their math-anxious faces transform to expressions of excitement over learning math!”
+“The amazing part,” Talley noted, “was the reactions of the non-math people and watching their math-anxious faces transform to expressions of excitement over learning math!”
 All stakeholders must truly understand the purpose in order for a project to be successful and achieve 100% buy-in.

 Hear about the experience of building capacity and sustaining math pathways over time at Temple College.

-Systemic changes such as using mathematics pathways require depth of understanding across numerous stakeholder groups.
-Having depth within each group is equally important.
-Personnel transitions are the norm, and the more an institution prepares for such transitions, the more prepared team members will be to weather inevitable staff changes.
-Depth also helps spread the work and avoid burnout and fatigue.
+Systemic changes, such as using mathematics pathways, require depth of understanding across numerous stakeholder groups as well as within each group.
+Personnel transitions are the norm, and the more an institution prepares for such transitions, the more prepared team members will be to handle inevitable staff changes.
+Depth of leadership also helps spread the work and avoid burnout and fatigue.
 Leaders in the implementation work should actively recruit and mentor others through shadowing, delegating tasks, and providing learning opportunities.

-helps an institutional team think strategically about how to build faculty capacity in terms of breadth (increasing numbers of faculty involved) and depth (building leadership and expertise).
+helps build faculty capacity strategically in terms of breadth (increasing numbers of faculty involved) and depth (building leadership and expertise).